Current Appointments:

 - Consulting -

 Alongside my academic research, I am interested in evidence-based methods for bird survey design and data assessment.
-I have developed technical guidance and modeling approaches for industry, and have supported academic placements to tackle real-world challenges.
-I run a start-up that supports commercial and NGO clients to design and resource scientifically robust ornithological surveys and data assessment.
+I have developed technical guidance and modeling approaches for industry and have supported academic placements with commercial funding.
+I run a start-up that helps commercial and NGO clients design and resource scientifically robust ornithological surveys and assessments.

-Bird Survey and Assessment Steering Group: Most ornithological consultancy work prior to 2018 was based on the BTO’s Common Bird Census (CBC), a method designed to monitor breeding birds at a national scale through repeated visits to farmland and woodland to record breeding behaviors.
-However, this approach is ill-suited to commercial surveys, which need to quantify bird use of a specific land parcel over fewer visits and account for a range of behaviors, including use of the site by birds nesting elsewhere.
-In 2016, I co-authored new commercial guidance that addresses these challenges.
-This guidance was published in 2018 and has since become the industry standard.
-I have continued to sit on the steering group overseeing its development.
-Through this work, I have also supervised several academic projects assessing the effectiveness of established methods.
-For example, evaluating the number of surveys needed to meet species diversity thresholds, or using BTO open data to assess site importance for birds.
-Additionally, I have contributed to the development of the CIEEM competency framework for ornithology, a desk-study tool using BTO data, and authored several technical notes on specific survey methodologies.
+Bird Survey and Assessment Steering Group: Most ornithological consultancy work prior to 2018 relied on the BTO’s Common Bird Census (CBC), a method designed to monitor breeding birds at a national scale through repeated visits to farmland and woodland.
+However, this approach is poorly suited to commercial surveys, which need to quantify bird use of specific sites over fewer visits and account for a broader range of behaviors, including site use by birds nesting elsewhere.
+In 2016, I co-authored new commercial guidance addressing these challenges.
+Published in 2018, this guidance has become the industry standard.
+I continue to serve on the steering group overseeing its development.
+Through this work, I have supervised several academic projects evaluating the effectiveness of established survey methods — for example, determining how many surveys are needed quantify an assemblage, or using BTO open data to assess site importance for birds.
+I have also contributed to the CIEEM competency framework for ornithology, a desk-study tool using BTO data, and authored technical notes on specific survey methodologies.
+I am currently working on an assessment tool for wild bird Ecological Impact Assessment, to support planning and conservation decision making.